substationworm/IndCyberSecLetters/2025/Issue02/Issue02.md

 <p align="center">
   <img src="./Fig09.png" title="Figure 09.
 Node graph representation of messages, posts, and other data by the group Predatory Sparrow, generated using the StealthMole platform.">
   <br>
   <em>Figure 09.
-Node graph representation of messages, posts, and other data by the group Predatory Sparrow, generated using the StealthMole platform.</em>
+Node graph representation of messages, posts, and other data attributed to the group Predatory Sparrow, generated using the StealthMole platform.</em>
 </p>

 An investigation into the 2022 cyber sabotage targeting Iranian steel plants was conducted using the [StealthMole][stealthmole] platform.
 In certain instances, the analysis extended beyond this particular incident to include cyber operations attributed to the same threat actor.
 The key findings of this investigation are presented and discussed below: